Manhattan Piers Guide 2026: Best Views, Hidden Gems & Local Secrets (Hudson River)

 A Brief History of Manhattan's Waterfront

 A century ago, the Hudson River waterfront was not a place New Yorkers went for recreation.
 It was a place they went to work, and only if they had to.
 The piers were the industrial backbone of the city — crowded with longshoremen, cargo ships, transatlantic ocean liners, and the constant noise and smell of a working port.
-The great ocean liner terminals occupied the piers from the West 40s up through the 50s, and the ships that docked there carried immigrants, cargo, and celebrities across the Atlantic.
-The waterfront was functional, grimy, and in many cases dangerous.

-Hudson River Park stretches along Manhattan's western edge — what was once a decaying industrial waterfront is now one of the finest urban park systems in the United States.
+Hudson River Park stretches along Manhattan's western edge — what was once a decaying industrial waterfront is now one of the finest urban park systems in the United States

 How Are the Piers Numbered?

-A useful mental framework: think of the piers in geographic clusters corresponding to Manhattan neighborhoods.
-Lower Manhattan and the Seaport District (Piers 15–17), Tribeca (Piers 25–26), the West Village (Piers 40–51), Chelsea (Piers 54–66), Hell's Kitchen and Hudson Yards (Piers 76–84), and Midtown West (Piers 86–97).
-Each cluster has a distinct character that reflects the neighborhood it sits beside.
+Useful mental framework: think of piers in geographic clusters by neighborhood.
+Lower Manhattan/Seaport (Piers 15-17), Tribeca (25-26), West Village (40-51), Chelsea (54-66), Hell's Kitchen/Hudson Yards (76-84), and Midtown West (86-97).
+Each cluster has a distinct character reflecting its neighborhood.

 Pier 17 — The Rooftop Experience at the Seaport